Asp-Ankita/Sales-Analysis-Project-on-Power-BI/README.md

-# Store_Sales_dataset-Power-BI

-# Problem Statement
-A Sales Manager wants to understand different priority orders with their order quantities and revenue generation on them to prepare Business Strategy accordingly.
-They also want to check which region stores are giving good Margins and a consistent number of orders over time.
+# Sales Analysis Power BI Project

+This Power BI project aims to provide valuable insights for the Sales Manager to strategize and make data-driven decisions.
+It covers two main aspects:

+ - Priority Orders Analysis: This section offers a detailed view of different priority orders, including their order quantities and revenue generation.
+These insights will help in prioritizing orders effectively.

+ - Regional Store Performance: In this section, we analyze which regions are delivering good profit margins and consistently maintaining a high number of orders over time.

 # Tool Used:
 Power BI